BabaSanfour/Coord2Region/README.md

 the watermark, call :func:`coord2region.llm.generate_region_image` with ``watermark=False``.

+## Data directory

+All downloads and generated files are stored in a configurable base directory.
+By default this is ``~/coord2region`` but a different location can be supplied via the ``data_dir`` parameter used throughout the library.
+The helper ``coord2region.utils.resolve_data_dir`` expands the user supplied path and creates several standard subdirectories:

+- ``cached_data/`` – cached NiMARE datasets and intermediate files.
+- ``generated_images/`` – images produced by :func:`pipeline.run_pipeline`.
+- ``results/`` – exported outputs such as JSON or PDF reports.

+Relative paths passed to functions like ``output_path`` are resolved against the base directory, allowing simple names such as ``"results/report.pdf"`` to be placed within the coord2region workspace.

 ## Environment Variables

 Some features rely on external AI services.
 Provide the following optional